 For many offshore operations it is necessary to keep a vessel at a fix position and heading.
-Traditionally this was done using anchor spread.
-Nowadays Dynamic Positioning (DP) systems are replacing anchors.
+Traditionally this has been done using an anchor spread.
+Nowadays, Dynamic Positioning (DP) systems are replacing anchors.

-A Dynamic Positioning system is able to control the position and heading of a vessel by using thrusters that are constantly active and automatically balance the environmental forces (wind, waves, current etc.) and keep the vessel in the same position.
-Environmental forces tend to move the vessel off the desire position while the automatically controlled thrust balances those forces and keeps the vessel in position.
+A Dynamic Positioning system is able to control the position and heading of a vessel by using thrusters that are constantly active and automatically balance the environmental forces (wind, waves, current etc.).
+Environmental forces tend to move the vessel off the desired position while the automatically controlled thrust balances those forces and keeps the vessel in position.